 Another useful pattern is to use the numba.typed container attribute numba_type to find the type of a container, this can be accessed directly from an instance of the container in the Python interpreter.
 The same information can be obtained by calling numba.typeof() on the instance.
 For example:

+'''

-''' from numba import jitclass, typed, typeof
+from numba import typed, typeof

+from numba.experimental import jitclass

 d = typed.Dict()

 d[1] = "apple"

 d[2] = "orange"

 1 = typed.List()

 1.append(123.)

 1.append(456.)